meilisearch/documentation/reference/features/filtering_and_faceted_search.md

 ### Filters or facets

-Since MeiliSearch v0.21, there is no difference between facets and filters.
-They function and behave in the exact same way.
+In MeiliSearch, facets are a specific use-case of filters.
 The question of whether something is a filter or a facet is mostly one pertaining to UX and UI design.

 ### Using facets